Here Are 10 of the Most Charming Small Towns in Delaware

 6. Selbyville

 The little town of Selbyville has a population of fewer than 2,500 residents.
-The town sits on the southern border of Delaware and Maryland and provides a way to be close to the beach without having to deal with tourists all summer long.
-Each June the town celebrates "Old Timers Day and Car Show" transporting this classic southern town backwards in time with cars, tractors and firetrucks from 1985 and earlier.
+The town sits on the southern border of Delaware and Maryland, offering a way to be close to the beach without dealing with tourists all summer long.
+Each June, the town celebrates "Old Timers Day and Car Show," transporting this classic southern town backward in time with cars, tractors, and fire trucks from 1985 and earlier.
 If you're looking for easy beach access and a quiet community, you might consider Selbyville one of the best small towns in Delaware.

 7. Bridgeville